 Don’t Get Left “Home Alone” with the Energy Meter Running

 The moving vans have left, and you’ve finally managed to make some headway on all those boxes piled up in every room.
 Life seems to be settling into a new normal in your beautiful new home.
-The weather outside is sweltering, so what’s the harm in cranking up the HVAC system to keep everyone cool?
+The weather outside is sweltering, so what’s the harm in cranking up the air conditioner or your HVAC system to keep everyone cool?

 Remember, You Just Met Your Air Conditioner.

 Without knowing the ins and outs of your new home or its HVAC system, turning up the air conditioner that first month could prove an expensive proposition.
-Here are two simple, low cost ways to ensure you’ve maximized its energy efficiency from the get go:
+Here are three simple, low-cost ways to ensure you’ve maximized your AC’s energy efficiency from the get go:

 Consider a programmable thermostat.

-Still, it can be difficult to remember to dial back the thermostat every morning before you leave for the office.
+Still, it can be difficult to remember to dial back the thermostat on your HVAC system every morning before you leave for the office.
 Instead, why not install a programmable one that allows you to update and adjust as per your busy schedule?
-It’s a low cost way to ensure you’re saving money, every day.
+It’s a low-cost way to ensure you’re saving money, every day.

 “New owners, new air filter” is a nice way to look at it.
 Unless you know for sure that the previous homeowners recently replaced the air filter on your air conditioner, why not spend the money (less than $20, usually) and install a fresh one?
-A clean filter ensures the airflow through the ducts is completely efficient.
+A clean filter not only helps with energy efficient AC, it also ensures the airflow moves freely through the ducts.
 Otherwise, dirty filters can block the cool air from entering.

 Want to be super frugal and avoid replacement unnecessarily?
 Take out the existing one and check it for debris.
 If you can’t see daylight through it, it’s time to eat the $12 and get a new one.
 Remember, these should be replaced at least once a year, more frequently if you have pets or allergy issues to worry about.